 While neighborhood public schools living from bake sale to bake sale, some of the richest and most powerful people and organizations in America are lining up to support charters.
 Major donors include the Walton Family Foundation and Bill Gates.
 And they aren’t alone in thinking charters are the future of education.
 Since charters were first established in the early 90s, every American president, from Clinton to Trump, has supported them.

 1. Corruption May Reign Supreme

-In 2015 and 16, regional and national newspapers ran exposés and editorials about the deplorable classroom conditions and corrupt mismanagement of several charter schools.
+In 2015 and 2016, regional and national newspapers ran exposés and editorials about the deplorable classroom conditions and corrupt mismanagement of several charter schools.
 The Akron Beacon Journal found that Ohio charter schools misspend public money nearly four times more often than any other type of taxpayer-funded agency.
-The Sun Sentinel reported that a Florida school operator received $450,000 in tax dollars to open 2 charter schools months after his first school collapsed.
+The Sun Sentinel reported that a Florida school operator received $450,000 in tax dollars to open two charter schools months after his first school collapsed.
 And an investigation by the Detroit Free Press found massive corruption in the Michigan charter system.

 2. Virtual Charters Are A Real Failure

 Some charters are set up online, with classes taking place virtually.
 And while plopping a kid down in front of a virtual school cuts down on a lot of education costs, it also cuts down on a lot of education.
 “The virtual and cyber charter schools have been shown to be very bad,” Medler says, adding their performance standards are very low.
 Plus, you saw what happened in The Lawnmower Man.

 3. They Could Be A Huge Tax Dodge